Vicky Hamilton: 1990s

 From 1988 to 1992 she worked in A&R at Geffen Records, as well as Lookout Management.
 She was with Vapor Records from 1994 to 1996, and as an A&R consultant at Capitol Records from 1997 to 1999.
 She started her own record label, Small Hairy Dog, in 1997, a joint venture with Risk Records in 1998.
 The only artist signed to the label was June Carter Cash whose album Press On won a Grammy Award for Best Traditional Folk Album in 2000.

-Later Work
+Later work

-Hamilton booked acts for Bar Sinister in Hollywood from 2001–2010, and profiled A&R people for the A&R Registry from 2005 to 2010.
+Hamilton booked acts for Bar Sinister in Hollywood from 2001 to 2010, and profiled A&R people for the A&R Registry from 2005 to 2010.
 She also taught at the Musician's Institute from 2007 to 2009.

 Hamilton has co-written two screenplays and a musical play.
 The musical play, Glitter Beach (co-written with Robbie Quine, who is writing the music) has been picked up by director Daniel Henning, who is overseeing the rewrites.
 It was slated to be ready for production in 2014.
 Hamilton is also making a documentary about the music business called "Until The Music Ends" with partner Bill Watson (Midnight Train Media).
 The film was set to debut in 2014.
 Hamilton is also working on an autobiography as well as working on Until The Music Ends, and starting a Vblog that is called Aesthetic V.